codescape/jira-scrum-poker/privacy_statement.md

 All data and information is solely used for the execution of Scrum Poker sessions.

-The session data is kept visible for 12 hours to allow recently completed sessions being displayed to users as a reference for currently running sessions.
+The session data is kept visible for 12 hours in the list of recently finished sessions.
+After that the votes are solely used to display reference issues to users for currently running sessions.

 ## Log files